shailendrakumaromkar/superfuture-system-v0/README.md

 Create Architecture Diagram with below smart contract function details:

 function deposit(address asset, uint256 amount, address receiver){}
 function withdraw(address asset, uint256 amount, address receiver){}
 function borrow(address asset, uint256 borrowingAmount, uint256 interestRate, address receiver){}
 function repay(address asset, uint256 borrowingAmount, uint256 interestRate, address sender){}
 function creditScore(address _borrower){}
 function requestedBorrowingAmount (uint256 _creditScore, address _borrowerAddress){}
 function borrowerInterest(){}
 function borrowRepay(address _borrowe, uint256 _amount) public returns  (bool){}

 ## Assignment2
-Written Smart Contract base on below requirement specs-

 2. Create and deploy (to testnet) a very simple smart contract system that does the
 following:
 a.
 Allows 3 users to bet amount X.
 b.
 Take 1% fees from amount 3X into owner’s account.
 Amount left now should be 2.97X
 c.
 Generate random number.
 Based on the random number, sends 2.97*X*2/3 to one user, returns 2.97*X/3 to another user and 0 to the last user. (zero-sum game)
 You do not need a complex front-end, just needs to work.
 After the above is done, create a small script that pulls all addresses that have interacted with the above lottery system (using web3 calls or however else), as well as the volume of bets per user.

+### Solution
+Written Smart Contract base on below requirement specs-